A field trip to Saguaro National Park can add a new dimension to your classroom studies and reinforce what you are teaching your students.

 Grade 4: Hohokam Community and The Desert Environment Students explore life in the desert as it might have been 1,000 years ago through discussion, short hikes, exploration, and hands-on activities.
 Students consider what communication, shelter, and food were like for the Hohokam.
 Offered at Tucson Mountain District for up to 62 students.

-Grade 7: Plot Survey- Scientific Studies Surround the Saguaro Students gather scientific data on saguaros that is used in the parks long term saguaro monitoring project.
+Grade 7 and up: Saguaro Survey- Scientific Studies Surround the Saguaro Students gather scientific data on saguaros that is used in the parks long term saguaro monitoring project.
 Students will learn how to use GPS units, clinometers, digital cameras, mini weather stations units, and compasses.
 Offered at Tucson Mountain District for one class.

-Grade 7: Lost Carnivores* Students help park wildlife managers in a search for several small carnivores that have not been seen in the park for many years.
+Grade 7 and up: Lost Carnivores - Do They Still Roam the Park Students help park wildlife managers in a search for several small carnivores that have not been seen in the park for many years.
 With the assistance from Rangers, students set and check wildlife cameras in the field.
 Offered at Tucson Mountain District for one class.

 * This program is intensely hands-on and requires team work, individual student preparation, class preparation time, and working in the field of up to 3 hours.
 Participating classes will receive a pre and post visit from a ranger.

-All field experiences are offered mornings on various days of the week from November 16, 2015 to April 14, 2015.
+All field experiences are offered morning.
+The field trip season generally runs from late October to early April.
 A classroom pre-visit,one week prior to the field trip, provides students with base knowledge and necessary safety message to prepare them for a place-based experience.
 A picnic lunch in the park is highly encouraged following each program.

 To register for a naturalist-led field trip, complete the registration form.